 Overall, the electricity grid in the US is very reliable: we’ve come to expect our electricity to be on all the time, in part because the grid works so well.
-According to the Energy Information Administration (EIA), over the last 7 years, the average electricity user in the US only was without electricity for 2 hours or less each year, or 99.97% reliability.
-Pretty darn good!
+According to the Energy Information Administration (EIA), the average electricity user in the U.S. had just over eight hours of electric power interruptions in 2020, which is the most since the EIA began collecting electricity reliability data in 2013.

-(Editor’s note: there are a few key metrics that utilities and regulators use to track reliability, most notably SAIDI, SAIFI and CAIDI to measure duration, frequency and customer impact of outages.
-EIA publishes these data by utility in their annual 861 datasets if you want to get really into the weeds.)
+Editor’s note: there are a few key metrics that utilities and regulators use to track reliability, most notably the system average interruption duration index (SAIDI), the system average interruption frequency index (SAIFI), and the customer average interruption duration index (CAIDI) to measure duration, frequency, and customer impact of outages.
+EIA publishes these data by utility in their annual 861 datasets if you want to get really into the weeds.

 A shift in PG&E outages: from caused by wildfires to trying to avoid them